martin-jw/obsidian-recall/README.md

 ### Untracking notes

-Untracking notes is done the same way, simply right-click a note in the explorer and click `Untrack Note`, or run the command `SRS: Untrack Note`.
+Untracking notes is done the same way, simply right-click a note in the explorer and click `Untrack Note`, or run the command `Recall: Untrack Note`.

-You can also recursively remove all notes in a folder from the SRS by right-clicking the folder in the explorer and pressing `Untrack All Notes`.
+You can also recursively remove all notes in a folder from the Recall by right-clicking the folder in the explorer and pressing `Untrack All Notes`.

 Note that untracking a note removes all information regarding the note from the system, and any progress will therefore be reset.